Upper Leg Pain

 Symptoms:

-• Pain in the front of the thigh and hip
+• Pain at the front of the hip or upper thigh

-• Difficulty lifting the leg or performing activities such as running or climbing stairs
+• Difficulty lifting the leg or bending at the hip

 • Innovative Regenerative Therapy